 Higher Mathematics is designed to motivate and challenge students.
 During the course, students will develop their skills of selection and application of mathematical techniques in a variety of situations.
 This will build their confidence and develop a positive mindset towards the use of mathematics in employment or further study.

-Higher Mathematics is delivered in three units providing students with the opportunities to further develop and apply a range of mathematics skills.
+Higher Mathematics provides students with the opportunities to further develop and apply a range of mathematics skills.
 The outcomes cover aspects of number, algebra, geometry, statistics, trigonometry, calculus, reasoning and modelling.